-Land Use Refers to the way portions of land or the structures on them are used (i.e., commercial, residential, retail, industrial, etc.).
+Land Use Refers to the manner in which portions of land or the structures on them are used (i.e., commercial, residential, retail, industrial, etc.).

 Lapse Means that the conformity determination for a metropolitan transportation plan or TIP has expired, and thus there is no currently conforming metropolitan transportation plan and TIP.